temujindang/website-1/content/blog/on-the-metal-6-kenneth-finnegan.md

 +++

 On this episode of On the Metal, we interview Kenneth Finnegan, internet exchange homebrewer.
-Join us as we delight in the underbelly of the internet, learning about OG ASNs, illegal cabling -- and the thrill of discovering a root DNS server thirty feet away.
+Join us as we delight in the underbelly of the internet, learn about OG ASNs, run upon illegal cabling -- and thrill in the discovery of a root DNS server thirty feet away.

 ### Show Notes